taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ## Running Experiments

 If you would like to see which variations and experiments are running on a given device, there exists a `getRunningExperimentsAndVariations(TaplyticsRunningExperimentsListener listener)` function which provides a callback with a map of the current experiments and their running variation.
+If logging is enabled, logs will also show this map.

 An example:

 ```java
 Taplytics.getRunningExperimentsAndVariations(new TaplyticsRunningExperimentsListener() {